smistx/blog/blog/20250916_htb_sherlock_brutus.md

 **Answer:** `root`

-After numerous failed attempts, the logs show a successful password acceptance for the `root` user from the attacker's IP.
+After all those failed attempts, the logs finally show a successful password acceptance for the `root` user.
+That's never good to see...

 ```bash
 Mar  6 06:32:44 ip-172-31-35-28 sshd[2491]: Accepted password for root from 65.2.161.68 port 53184 ssh2